 Using Solunus as an example, we’ve successfully helped a lot of organizations across different industries, so we know exactly what to do.
 Through helping large manufacturing, healthcare, globally scaled ones, and even Fortune 500s —we’ve developed an unprecedented knowledge base, a broader perspective of the complexities, and a general view of industry best practices.
 We now understand the most common pain points on the horizon, no matter where a company is in its journey.

 We know Salesforce.
 We speak, “Salesforce.”
-We think in “Salesforce” way.
+We think in a “Salesforce” way.
 And that knowledge is intricated into every one of our associations, giving our clients a perspective above and beyond the usual way — it’s the view of a Salesforce native.

 Salesforce holds customer data, and where there’s customer data, there’s compliance.
 Complying to regulations often means implementing and maintaining a robust security infrastructure and following a stringent protocol.
 When you are focused on your business, it becomes quite difficult to ensure Salesforce CRM compliance with regulations and local laws followed at different parts of the world.